-The Boston University police and fire logs are available at the police station at 32 Harry Agganis Way.
-The Medical Campus Public Safety police and fire logs are available at 710 Albany Street.
+The Boston University police and fire logs are available at the police station at 32 Harry Agganis Way and the Medical Campus Public Safety office at 6th floor of 750 Harrison Avenue.

 Commonwealth of Massachusetts Crime Statistics

 Boston University Police Department contributes to a state-wide crime data collection program maintained by the Commonwealth of Massachusetts where visitors can view crime data for different jurisdictions within Massachusetts. (https://masscrime.chs.state.ma.us/tops).